sam-c14/Jumia-Loading-Icon-Animation/README.md

 # Jumia-Loading-Icon-Animation
-Loading Icon Animation used by Jumia.com an Online Store
+Loading Icon Animation used by Jumia.com an Online Store\
+Fork and use in your project